-For already many years Tineke, sometimes assisted by Maurits, organizes popular dance and culture tours mainly to Armenia, but in recent years these tours were connected with visits to neighboring countries.
-In 2018 the number of tours stood at more than 40 tours for an international range of participants.
+For already many years Tineke, sometimes assisted by Maurits, organizes popular dance and culture tours mainly to Armenia, but in recent years these trips were combined with visits to neighboring countries.

 Far away in the Caucasus you can find Armenia, a country with an ancient history and culture, yet unknown to many travelers.
 Lovers of untouched nature, rugged mountains, remote villages and old Christian monasteries can indulge themselves here.